Celebrity Easter Pictures – NPH, Kris Jenner, & More Share Their Easter Memories

 Victoria Beckham

 Victoria Beckham showed off her Easter spirit by sharing a shot of herself in a tight blue outfit with a plunging V-neck.
-The former Spice Girl wore a vintage rabbit mask that was equally parts charming and disturbing.
+The former Spice Girl wore a vintage rabbit mask that was equal parts charming and disturbing.
 She wished her fans a Happy Easter and “kisses from the sunshine x us x VB”.

 Kris Jenner